osmphp/framework/doc/tests/01-running-tests.md

 ## Prepare Test Configuration File ##

-Run the following command to collect tests from all [Dubysa packages](#) into `phpunit.xml` configuration file in project directory:
+Run the following command to collect tests from all [Osm packages](#) into `phpunit.xml` configuration file in project directory:

     php run config:phpunit